ephemeraHQ/xmtp-inbox-web/README.md

 ### Wallet connections

-The app uses [RainbowKit](https://www.rainbowkit.com/) to enable users to connect a Coinbase Wallet, MetaMask, Rainbow, or WalletConnect-compatible wallet app.
+The XMTP Inbox app uses [RainbowKit](https://www.rainbowkit.com/) to enable users to connect a Coinbase Wallet, MetaMask, Rainbow, or WalletConnect-compatible wallet app.

-The app uses [wagmi](https://wagmi.sh/) to supply an [ethers Signer](https://docs.ethers.org/v5/api/signer/).
+This app also uses [wagmi](https://wagmi.sh/) to supply an [ethers Signer](https://docs.ethers.org/v5/api/signer/).
 The XMTP message API client needs this Signer to enable the user's blockchain account to sign messages that create and enable their XMTP identity.
+This XMTP identity is what enables a user to send and receive messages.

-Specifically, to use the app's chat functionality the user must provide two signatures using their connected blockchain account:
+Specifically, the user must provide two signatures using their connected blockchain account:

 1. A one-time signature that is used to generate the account's private XMTP identity
-2. A signature that is used on app start-up to initialize the XMTP message API client with that identity
+2. A signature that is used on app start-up to enable, or initialize, the XMTP message API client with that identity

 Methods for connecting and disconnecting are included in `WalletProvider` alongside the provider, signer, wallet address, and ENS utilities.

 ### Chat conversations

-The app uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
+The XMTP Inbox app uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
 For each conversation, the app gets existing messages and listens for or creates new messages.
 Conversations and messages are kept in a lightweight store and made available through `XmtpProvider`.

 ### Tests